typst/typst/docs/guides/page-setup.md

 ```

 This line will reset the page counter back to one.
 It should be placed at the
 start of a page because it will otherwise create a page break.
-You can also also
+You can also
 update the counter given its previous value by passing a function:

 ```example